zdrazil/node-api/README.md

 - [ ] We're using `LIKE` for searching movies, which is not very efficient.
 We could use a full-text search engine like [Elasticsearch](https://www.elastic.co/elastic-stack) or [Algolia](https://www.algolia.com/).
 - [ ] CI and CD are not set up.
 - [ ] Create an intersection table for genres and movies.
+- [ ] Service layer is not covered by tests.
+- [ ] Handle aborts somehow.
+We're passing cancellation tokens to our queries, but we're not using them.
+Is it something that's not needed with Fastify?
+I'm not sure.

 ## Notes